iotexproject/dev-portal-content/academy/deploy-a-machinefi-dapp.md

 At the end of this quick start you will have a working infrastructure including a device data simulator, an off-chain data layer that receives, verifies and stores data, and asimpla Layer one device authorization contract.

-# Requirements
+## Requirements

 - NodeJS: tested using version 14
 - Python 3
 - Npm
 - Docker and docker-compose

+# Installation

-# Clone the repository and install the data layer dependencies
+## Clone the repository and install the data layer dependencies

 ```shell
 git clone https://github.com/iotexproject/machinefi-getstarted-preview.git
 cd machinefi-getstarted-preview
 npm install
 ```
-# Installation
 ## Setup the environment configuration

 Create your `.env` config file from the template